 NF1 is normally easy to diagnose, but if there is doubt, a genetics department can usually help to clear up any uncertainty.

-What are the early signs of Neurofibromatosis Type 1?
+What are the early signs of NF1?

 The early signs of NF1 are café au lait spots (flat brown birthmarks) on the skin, freckles in unusual places, and neurofibromas (growths) on the skin.
 One third of people with NF1 will have one or more medical complication during their lifetime.

-What challenges are associated with Neurofibromatosis Type 1?
+What challenges are associated with NF1?

 Mild learning difficulties are common in NF1 and for this reason it is important that teachers and educationalists know about a diagnosis in a child.
 Itching sometimes happens in NF1 and no one knows why this is so.
 Medication such as antihistamines or a simple emollient can sometimes help – ask your GP for guidance.
 Don’t hesitate from checking out the support pages on this website to find out more about NF1.